How Much Risk Is Too Much Risk When Diversifying Offshore?

 Most people take few risks in their lives.
-They go with the comfortable job, make the safe investments, and stay within the lines with whatever they’re doing.
+They go with the comfortable job, make the safe investments, and stay within the lines of whatever they do.

 Over the years, I’ve learned that education can be a game changer when it comes to perceived risk.
 Someone living in the United States who has never traveled abroad is likely to see investing in real estate in another country as highly risky.

-However, someone who takes the time to educate himself by getting on a plane can put the perceived risk in perspective.
-Maybe it’s not as serious as he thought before taking a closer look.
+However, someone who takes the time to educate himself can put the perceived risk into perspective.

 For every investment I’ve made, there’s been someone telling me it’s too risky.

-But I liked the apartment where we were living, so I began looking into whether it would be possible for me to buy the building.
-I started to educate myself, running numbers, speaking with mortgage lenders, checking prices of other buildings, trying to understand the market.
+But I liked the apartment where my wife and I were living, so I began looking into whether it would be possible for me to buy the building.

 Meanwhile, friends and family were telling me it was a bad idea.
 What was someone as young as I was at the time, just starting out, doing thinking about making such a big property purchase?

 While the negotiations didn’t work out for the building where we’d been living (that really was a great apartment… designed by Frank Lloyd Wright), the seed had been planted.
 I started shopping around, looking for another building.

 Eventually, I found a building that met all my number parameters… and I bought it.

 What many were advising me against turned out to be one of the best investments I’ve ever made.